 I think avoiding such pressures, and being able to give their child some "agency" over the learning environment are a big part of why people of means (be them of whatever race/hue) sacrifice luxuries to pay for private school.
 As you are aware, the situation in NYC is so dire that lots of people move out of the city, or get fake addresses in better zones because they are not willing or able to come up with the $ required for a private school.

-Using the same criteria as you, they find there is no charter or zoned schools that will give their child an education; the choices they offer is either "chartered boot camps" or "zoned chaos".For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Using the same criteria as you, they find there is no charter or zoned schools that will give their child an education; the choices they offer is either "chartered boot camps" or "zoned chaos".The change on Nostrand will make the one on Franklin look minor

 As one of the more recent transplants to Crown Heights (previously 8 years in PH and raised in Manhattan Valley) and with a new small dependent, this is a topic that comes up for me rather frequently.
 My father always worked in private schools so my siblings and I always attended them.
 My Significant Other only went to public schools, and not particularly good ones.
 I have fond memories of school and his "good" memories are few and far between.
 Mostly he remembers getting picked on for being a smallish Chinese kid.